Penajam

-Penajam (/id/, formerly known as Balikpapan Seberang from 1969–1987), is a district and the administrative capital of Penajam North Paser Regency, in East Kalimantan, Indonesia.
-As of 2023, it was inhabited by 95,358 people, and currently has the total area of 1,207.37 km^{2}.
+Penajam (/id/, formerly known as Balikpapan Seberang between 1969 and 1987), is an administrative district (kecamatan) of East Kalimantan province of Indonesia; it includes the administrative capital of Penajam North Paser Regency on Kalimantan, Indonesian Borneo.
+As at mid 2025, it was inhabited by 100,053 people, and currently has a total land area of 1,207.37 km^{2}.
 Its district seat is located at the village of Nipah-Nipah.

-The district borders Sepaku to the north, Waru to the southwest, and Long Kali, Paser to the west.
-It is also separated from Balikpapan (of which the district formerly part of it until 1987) by the Balikpapan Bay to northeast.
+The district borders Sepaku District to the north, Waru District to the southwest, and Long Kali District (Paser Regency) to the west.
+It is also separated from Balikpapan (of which the district was formerly part until 1987) by Balikpapan Bay to northeast.

 History

 Etymology

 According to local legends, a group of robbers from this town were defeated by another group of robbers from Sangkulirang.
 This situation forced them to stop (pajan) becoming robbers.
 This word eventually evolved into its current form, Penajam.
+The district's former name before 1987, Balikpapan Seberang, simply refers to its location separated by Balikpapan Bay from the city's mainland.

 Modern history

-On 24 April 1969, Penajam was transferred from Kutai to Balikpapan by gubernatorial decree 55/TH-Pem/SK/1969.
+On 24 April 1969, Penajam was transferred from Kutai Kartanegara Regency to Balikpapan by gubernatorial decree 55/TH-Pem/SK/1969.
 Since that date, the district had been known as Balikpapan Seberang (lit. "opposite of Balikpapan") until 13 October 1987, when it was transferred again to Pasir Regency by government regulation number 21, and the name change was reverted.
-On 11 June 1996, the northern parts of the district (12 villages) were separated to form Sepaku.
+On 11 June 1996, the northern parts of the district (twelve villages) were separated off to form Sepaku District.

 On 16 October 2019, riots sparked at Penajam following an assault case at Nipah-Nipah Beach, causing damages on nearby buildings.